byronwall/data-viz/docs/prd/summary_table/plans.md

   - Statistical significance display
   - Full dataset processing option
   - Progress indicators for sampling operations
-- [ ] Export Features (not started)
+- [x] Export Features
+  - Added "Export to CSV" button in the top-right corner of the table
+  - Implemented CSV export functionality with proper formatting
+  - Included all relevant columns: name, type, counts, statistics, and top values
+  - Added success notification on export completion
+  - Disabled export button during data processing

 ### Current Progress

-The summary table now includes:
+The summary table implementation is now complete with all planned features implemented:

 - Column names with sorting
 - Data types with sorting